-When filing a personal injury claim, many people envision a long drawn out process that includes one (or several) nerve-racking days in court; however, this is not a common scenario.
+When filing a personal injury claim, many people envision a long drawn-out process that includes one (or several) nerve-racking days in court.
+However, this is not a common scenario.
 In fact, most personal injury cases are settled outside of the courtroom through a negotiation process.
+Settling a lawsuit is often the fastest way to receive compensation.

 If you or someone you know has been injured and believes that another party is at fault, contact the Oklahoma personal injury attorneys at the Abel Law Firm today.
 Our team of professionals can help you get the compensation you deserve.
 Call (405) 239-7046 today to schedule a free consultation.